manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 layout: blog
 ---

 Here's the punchline - I think Google is missing the mark with their AI search efforts.
-I have a concrete proposal for how to improve things, and in a way that's better for users *and* in a way that's beneficial to the open web at the same time.
+I have a concrete proposal and a prototype you can try yourself for a new approach - in a way that's better for users *and* in a way that's beneficial to the open web at the same time.

 For decades, Google's advantage has been the open web.
 Billions of pages indexed in milliseconds.
 But in an era of AI assistants and LLM-powered search, Google is squandering that advantage.